 A bonus tip: take a driver safety course.
 There are many driver safety courses designed specifically for drivers over 65.
 Taking a course will reduce your insurance premium and help you learn skills that compensate for the normal effects of aging.

 Shane Smith helps victims of car crashes throughout Georgia.
-To discuss your Atlanta car wreck with an Atlanta auto accident lawyer, contact the Law Offices of Shane Smith at 770-HURT-999.
+To discuss your Atlanta car wreck with an Atlanta auto accident lawyer, contact Shane Smith Law at 770-HURT-999.